simp/simp-doc/docs/security_conop/Technical_Security.rst

 Time Synchronization
 --------------------

-Each SIMP client (including the Puppet Master) has ``ntpd`` enabled by default.
+Each SIMP client (including the Puppet Server) has ``ntpd`` enabled by default.
 Part of the installation directs the clients to a time server.
-If no servers are available, the SIMP clients can use the Puppet Master as the central time source.
+If no servers are available, the SIMP clients can use the Puppet Server as the central time source.
 Audit logs receive their time stamp from the local server's system clock; therefore, the SIMP client must be connected to a central time source for timestamps in audit logs to be accurate.